salvador-workshop/sw-python-toolkit/README.md

 ## Overview

-- integration point for custom calculations. connects quick custom calculations to a UI
+- integration point for a variety of custom calculations
-- defines a common API for tooling
+- is meant to connect those custom calculations to a server or UI
-- allows a variety of custom calculations to share the same base functions
+- defines a common API for different tools
-- runs as a local web server
+- allows custom calculations to share the same base functions